MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/target-a-system-using-chid.md

 ---
-title: Target a system using CHID targeting
+title: Target a System Using CHID Targeting
 description: Provides information about how to target a system using CHID targeting. ms.date: 03/23/2023
 ---